dpranke/typ/README.md

 --------------

 typ is still a work in progress, but it's getting close to being done.
-Things remaining, roughly in priority order:
+Things remaining for 1.0, roughly in priority order:

+- Testing intra-method test skipping (a la @unittest.skip) and expected failures
 - Clean up the API and refactor the tester module
-- investigate unittest.TestResult.buffer
 - Support for per-process setup and teardown entry points (for telemetry and run-webkit-tests to support efficient per-process launching of browsers)
-- Write documentation
-- Support for test sharding in addition to parallel execution (so that run-webkit-tests can re-use as much of the code as possible
-- Support for non-unittest runtest invocation (for run-webkit-tests, other harnesses?)
 - (Re-)test on Windows, Linux to check for regressions
 - Add more testing of the exact output
-- Implement a non-python file format for testing command line interfaces
-- Testing intra-method test skipping (a la @unittest.skip)
 - Remove as many of the "pragma: no-cover" hacks as possible and get test coverage for the remaining blocks of "uncovered" code:
   - figure out how to get coverage of the command-line based tests